 If you decide to use UpCloud’s services, you enter into an agreement with UpCloud Ltd, registered in Finland.

-UpCloud Ltd complies with Finnish legislation regarding the customer agreements and for the data you host with us, we comply with the local legislation of the country the data centre is situated in.
+UpCloud Ltd complies with Finnish legislation regarding the customer agreements and for the data you host with us, we comply with the local legislation of the country the data center is situated in.